-Once the Office of Financial Aid has received the Leave of Absence form, the request will be processed and notification will be sent to the student, Enrollment Services (Ben Central) and the student's academic advisor.
-Enrollment Services (Ben Central) will withdraw the student from any future courses identified on the add/drop form.
-If unforeseen, emergency circumstances prevent a student from providing a request for a leave of absence on or before the last date of class attendance as outlined above, the Office of Financial Aid, at its discretion, may approve the LOA retroactively.
-If not approved, the student may submit a written, signed and dated request to his/her academic advisor with appropriate documentation that substantiates the unforeseen circumstance that prevented the student from providing a leave of absence request on or before the last day of attendance.
-Unforeseen circumstances may include medical and family emergencies, unexpected business travel and natural disasters.
-The academic advisor will submit the student's request to the Appeals Committee for approval.
-If approved, the student will be granted a leave of absence retroactive to the student's last date of attendance, the student will be notified by Financial Aid and the student's academic record will be adjusted accordingly.
-Further, if the Appeals Committee approves the student's request, no additional fees will be imposed when the student retakes the course.
-Length of Approved Leave The Office of Financial Aid may grant a qualifying student a leave of absence of up to 180 days in any 12-month period during which the student is considered on active status and no Title IV Return of Funds calculation is required.
+IV funds purposes is a temporary interruption in a student's program of study" (Federal Student Aid Handbook, vol.5 p 10).
+Length of Approved Leave The Office of Financial Aid may grant a qualifying student a financial aid leave of absence of up to 180 days in any 12-month period during which the student is considered on active status and no Title IV Return of Funds calculation is required.
 Time in excess of 180 days will not be approved.
 As a matter of policy, the leave of absence period will be calculated from the student's last date of attendance.
 The count will be based on the number of days between the last date of attendance (LDA) and the re-entry date.
 The initial LDA is used when determining the start date for the 12-month period referred to above.
-Request for Multiple Leaves of Absence The Office of Financial Aid may grant multiple leaves at different times as long as all of the leaves added together do not exceed 180 days in a 12-month period.
-If students request a leave of absence that would exceed this time period, they will be contacted by the Office of Financial Aid and advised that either the request is denied or the student will need to officially withdraw from the program.
-Students who withdraw from the program may reapply for admission to the University at a later date.
+Request for Multiple Leaves of Absence The Financial Aid Office may grant multiple leaves at different times as long as all of the leaves added together do not exceed 180 days in a 12-month period.
+If students request a leave of absence that exceeds 180 days in a 12-month period the Office of Financial Aid will contact and advise the student that the request is denied and the student will need to officially withdraw from the program.
 Completion of Coursework Upon Return Title IV regulations indicate that upon the student's return from a leave of absence, the student can begin a new course.
 Therefore, Benedictine University extends to all students the ability to begin a new course within their academic plan.
 LOA Returns Prior to the Scheduled End Date Students, upon notification to their academic advisor, may return early from an approved leave of absence prior to the LOA end date as long as they are able to begin a new course within their program.
 The LOA will be shortened according to the student's return date and the 180-day limitation will be credited accordingly.
+Failure to Return If a student does not return from an approved leave of absence on the expected return date, the student will be considered as withdrawn from the University and a Return of Title IV Funds calculation will be processed.
+For more information, please see the section titled Return of Title IV funds on our financial aid web page under the Consumer Information tab: ben.edu/financial-aid/consumer.cfm.
+Student Requirements Traditional Student Requirements Traditional students should work with their academic advisor in order to lessen any academic ramifications.
+The University Withdrawal/Leave of Absence form will be completed through the advisor and must indicate the date the student plans to return to the University.
+Even though the academic department may approve a leave for longer than 180 days; federal regulations dictate that financial aid recipients must return within 180 days or they will be considered withdrawn.
+See the section beginning with "Failure to Return" for more information.